Skilcraft: History

-In 1938, President Roosevelt signed the Wagner-O'Day Act which directed the government to purchase products manufactured by blind Americans.
+In 1938, President Franklin D. Roosevelt signed the Wagner-O'Day Act which directed the government to purchase products manufactured by blind Americans.
 Robert Irwin, who was the executive director of the American Foundation for the Blind, and Peter Salmon, the assistant director for the Industrial Home for the Blind, promoted the bill in Washington, D.C.
 This act gave non-profit organizations for the blind the ability to sell to the federal government.
 It also provided the creation of a committee, known as the Committee on Purchases of Blind-Made Products, which had providentially appointed members representing various federal departments and private citizens.

 Skilcraft duct tape.
 The fine print at the bottom of label reads "Skilcraft is a registered trademark licensed by National Industries for the Blind".

 The National Industries for the Blind (NIB) incorporated as a nonprofit organization on August 10, 1938, and was created as a result of the Javits-Wagner-O'Day Act (JWOD).
 NIB helps coordinate orders and allocate orders to different workshops for the blind.
 The first president of NIB was Chester C. Kleber, who held that position until 1960.

 After World War II, the Committee on Purchases of Blind-Made Products decided that NIB should sell in commercial markets.
 In 1952, NIB created the brand name Skilcraft, which created a uniform label and emphasized the quality of the product.
 The brand name also allowed the company to be better able to expand into the commercial marketplace.

 By 1960, NIB had 62 affiliated workshops.
 In 1970, black blind workers went on strike at a Skilcraft plant in Greensboro, North Carolina, citing poor working conditions, discrimination and low wages.

 In 1971, Senator Jacob Javits introduced legislation extending the act to "individuals with other severe disabilities".
 The JWOD also gave workshops for the blind a "five-year priority on service contracts".
 JWOD also created a committee, the Committee for Purchase from People who are Blind or Severely Disabled.The committee would be made of 15 members appointed by the president, with each individual representing different federal agencies.
 The committee also had a budget, as described by JWOD.

 The Committee for Purchase designated NIB and National Industries for the Severely Handicapped (NISH) to be the two central, non-profit organizations which coordinate government acquisitions from hundreds of independent organizations for people who are blind or severely disabled.

 By 1998, there were 85 agencies who were associated with NIB.